graphql-java/graphql-java/README.md

 Logging is done with [SLF4J](http://www.slf4j.org/).
 Please have a look at the [Manual](http://www.slf4j.org/manual.html) for details.
 The `grapqhl-java` root Logger name is `graphql`.

+#### Development Build

+The latest development build is available on Bintray.

+Please look at [Latest Build](https://bintray.com/andimarek/graphql-java/graphql-java/_latestVersion) for the actual value.

 ### Build it